SullivanPrell/en605-final-project/README.md

 Encryption is done character by character and writes to bin/encrypted.txt.

 Decryption reads from the created encrypted.txt file and requires the format of the message to be integers with whitespace between them.

+To create the submission archive please run `make submission` NOTE: before doing this please change the archive name to match your JHU ID, please do the same with all the files within the `submission-dir` directory.

+The design document and all of its assets are located in `docs/design_doc`and is written in LaTeX.

+See the `README.md` file in the `test` directory for notes on the test project